Law enforcement ties, long delay complicate Arbery case | Federal News Network

 But no arrests were made in the death of 25-year-old Ahmaud Arbery for more than two months, not until after video of the shooting in Brunswick surfaced and stoked a national uproar over race relations.

-Local prosecutors are now under investigation for their handling of the case.
-And a newly appointed investigative agency and prosecutor must untangle the criminal investigation, build a case and make up for lost time.
+Now local prosecutors are being investigated for their handling of the case.
+And a newly appointed investigative agency and prosecutor must untangle the criminal probe, build a case and make up for lost time and missed opportunities.

-Among the questions they must answer: Did shooting suspect Travis McMichael and his father, Gregory, both white, get special treatment because the elder McMichael had been a longtime investigator at the Brunswick Circuit District Attorney’s office?
+Among the questions they must answer: Did shooting suspect Travis McMichael and his father, Gregory, both white, get special treatment because the elder McMichael used to work for the Brunswick Circuit District Attorney’s office?
 Did investigators treat the shooting as a potential murder, or as a justifiable homicide?
 And might the outcome have been different if Arbery weren’t black?

 The 911 operator sounded confused by the caller’s description of a purported crime: A man was in a house under construction.